-Global migration has revived the question of collective identity, as George Orwell noted: “It is only when you meet someone of a different culture from yourself that you begin to realize what your own beliefs really are”.
-Immigration policy echoes constitutional identity by mirroring the qualities that “we” value in others and by reflecting the essentials that define “us” as a nation.
+Global migration has revived questions of collective identity.
+As George Orwell once said: “It is only when you meet someone of a different culture from yourself that you begin to realize what your own beliefs really are”.
+Naturalization policies (re)construct collective identities by telling a narrative about who “we” are and deriving from it the qualities that “we” value in “others”.

-In recent years, liberal democracies have implemented a variety of “cultural-defense means,” directing immigrants to embrace the values and identities of the host society.
-Integration has become mandatory, sanctioned, and test-based.
-Perhaps for the first time in modern history, nation-states offer, or attempt to offer, a legal definition of their collective identity.
-This issue is a hot button especially in Europe, where leading officials in Hungary, Poland, and Slovakia declared a right to impose immigration restrictions to defend what they perceive as their constitutional identity.
+In recent years, liberal democracies have implemented a variety of “cultural-defense means”, directing immigrants to embrace the narratives of the host society.
+This issue is a bone of contention especially in the European Union, where leading officials in some Member States declare a right to impose immigration restrictions to supposedly defend their collective identity.

 The project examines three issues: the concept of citizenship narratives—its normative sources, methods of identification, and mechanisms of legal protection; the changes that migration may bring to citizenship narratives; and the legitimate and illegitimate ways to reconcile conflicting citizenship narratives of newcomers and natives.